Bread & Cookies > Mexico > Corn Tortillas >

 1/2 tsp. salt

 To cook the tortillas, heat a heavy skillet, griddle or "comal" over high heat until it begins to smoke.
 Peel the plastic wrap off a tortilla and place it in the pan.
-Reduce heat to medium-high and cook for 30 seconds.
-Turn over and cook on other side for 1 minute.
-Turn again, and cook until the tortilla puffs slightly, but is pliable and not crisp (about 30 seconds more).
-Remove from pan and continue until all the tortillas are cooked.
+Reduce heat to medium-high and cook for thirty seconds.
+Flip tortilla and cook on the other side for one minute.
+Turn again, and cook until the tortilla puffs slightly, but is pliable and not crisp (about thirty seconds more).
+Remove from skillet and continue until all the tortillas are cooked.

 *Note: Masa Harina corn flour can be purchased at most stores.
 Quaker and Maseca brands are the best.